 To make life easier for my fellow wine professionals and enthusiasts, I’ve shared five study tips and a bunch of freebies: fill in the blank maps, flashcards and practice questions.
 Hope they help!

-Tip 1 - Revise a little bit everyday
+A little bit everyday

 Cramming isn’t a good way of studying.
 We all know that.
 Still, we can’t help but fall back into it.
 Perhaps this is because we don’t know exactly how bad cramming is for us.